fabryandrea/sql-joins/tutorial-sql-joins.md

 Find all customers, including those who haven't yet purchased anything yet but registered on our website, and the products they purchased (if any).

-In this particular case, we are reversing what we did before - I want all customer names, so I am starting with the `customers` dimension table not the `orders` fact table.
-Again, I want to join `customers` with `orders`, except this time I want to keep everyone in the left table, not just the ones that overlap with the right table.
+In this particular case, we are reversing what we did before:
+* I want all customer names, so I am starting with the `customers` dimension table not the `orders` fact table. `customers` :arrow_right: `orders`
+* Again, I want to join `customers` with `orders`, except this time I want to keep everyone in the left table, not just the ones that overlap with the right table.

 **LEFT JOIN** - the syntax:
 ```